axel-dclq/Continuous-Web-Scraping-Dashboard/README.md

 Additionally, I would like to note that the decision to scrape population data every 5 minutes may not be the most efficient way to highlight the data.
 I am constantly evaluating different methods for data sourcing and will adjust our approach as necessary to improve the accuracy and stability of the application.

+I also noticed that the site on which I retrieve data has some bugs around midnight.
+Indeed, it displays negative values for the number of births and deaths.

 Thank you for your understanding and please feel free to reach out to me with any feedback or questions.